Chapter 11:

 He didn’t move at all, and the air grew tense.

-All of these clues seemed to indicate one thing.
+All of those clues seemed to indicate one thing.

 “I’ve… I’ve never seen Niels that upset before.
-Come to think of it, I’ve never seen him bleed before.
+Come to think of it, I’ve never seen him drop a glass before.
 Why was he so upset?”
 She asked, looking at me curiously.

-My stomach growled loudly as I tried to respond.
+My stomach growled loudly and slightly painfully as I tried to respond.
 My face turned red.

 “Oh!
 Right, you still haven’t eaten.”
 She looked under her cloak, and I heard the sound of coins clattering together.
 Her face became one of slight concern.